MicrosoftDocs/microsoft-style-guide/styleguide/global-communications/writing-tips.md

 # Writing tips

-For
-the most part, content that’s easy to read tends to be easy to localize and translate.
+Content that’s easy to read tends to be easy to localize and translate.
 If you follow the writing recommendations in this style guide, you’re off to a great start.
 Pay particular attention to: